 - The Notification History section accordion displays all of the notifications that have been sent to the library user about their interlibrary loan requests.
 Notifications must be set up by your library in order for your users to receive them.
-Your can set up notifications in OCLC Service Configuration.
+You can set up notifications in OCLC Service Configuration.
 For more information on notifications, see Set up Notifications.

 If there is a hold created for the item in WorldShare Circulation, use the Edit Request option in the Submitted Date column to edit the hold information.

-From the EDIT REQUEST screen, edit the:
+From the Edit Request screen, edit the:

 - Pickup location